AlexandraPosa/model-fingerprinting-attacks/README.md

 Fingerprinting: Enhancing Deep Neural Network Security
 ====
+Fingerprinting is the process of embedding unique markers within a model to verify its authenticity and integrity.
+It not only facilitates the distinction between different users of the same model, enabling traceability and accountability, it also plays a crucial role in ensuring the secure deployment of machine learning models through the establishment of device-specific fingerprints.
+As deep neural networks continue to find applications in sensitive domains, fingerprinting techniques contribute to maintaining the reliability and security of AI systems, which is crucial in our interconnected world.

- This code implementation draws inspiration from two seminal research papers:
+Taking inspiration from two seminal research papers, namely:
- + 'Embedding Watermarks into Deep Neural Networks' [1]
- + 'DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models' [2]
+ + 'DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models' [1] and
+ + 'DeepAttest: An End-to-End Attestation Framework for Deep Neural Networks' [2] ,

-Its primary objective is to seamlessly integrate a digital fingerprint into a wide residual network during the training process.
+this project's core aim is to seamlessly integrate a digital fingerprint into a wide residual network during the training process.
-The embedding process itself is accomplished by applying a parameter regularizer to the targeted convolutional layer.
+The embedding process is achieved by applying a parameter regularizer to the specific convolutional layer.
+These parameter regularizers are mathematical tools that introduce supplementary constraints or penalties to the layer's weights.
+This process fundamentally guides the neural network, allowing it to adapt its parameters to seamlessly incorporate the additional fingerprint data while upholding the model's overall performance.

 In the context of wide residual networks, it is imperative to observe that its residual blocks exhibit an enhanced width in comparison to standard residual networks.
 This enhanced width translates to a greater number of filters within each convolutional layer of a residual block.